TimothyMcCormick/fs-journal/quizzes/week05.md

 **7.** What is middleware?
 <!-- enter you answer in the space below -->
 ```
+Middleware is essentially the bouncer before getting into 'the castle' to make sure you have the approval or credentials to be there accessing information.
+It is the software that acts as a bridge between a database and applications on a network.
 ```
 **8.** The ______ pipeline delivers information from the client while the ______ pipeline returns it.
 Fill in the blanks.
 <!-- enter you answer in the space below -->
 ```
+The request pipeline delivers and the respond pipeline returns.
 ```
 **9.**
 Demonstrate the pattern that is used to include a request query with the client's `HTTP` request providing the property `tag` and the value `winter`.